5 Date Ideas to Help Keep Your Relationship Exciting

-If you are married or in a committed relationship, experts will agree that you should continue to date your significant other.
+If you are married or in a committed relationship, experts agree you should continue dating your significant other, and we hope these date ideas will help.

-COVID-19 has made that a challenge, but there are still great ways you can enjoy some quality time with your partner.
+However, there are still great ways to enjoy quality time with your partner.

 You might wonder why you should date your spouse.